Retail Operations Area Manager - IT-Online

-A well-known Retailer is looking for an experienced and energetic Retail Manager to look after 12 Retail outliets throughout Cape Town.
+A well-known Retailer is looking for an experienced and energetic Retail Manager to look after 12 Retail outliets throughout Johannesburg.
 Applicants should demonstrate the folllowing skills, experience and qualifications on their submissions:

 Requirements: